miteshbsjat/mitesh/README.md

 `MiteSh` is a very simple wrapper over [subprocess](https://docs.python.org/3/library/subprocess.html) :) .
 It enables us to run any POSIX shell (one-liner) in python and provides output line by line through generator.
+This is inspired by perl\'s backtick operator \`\`.

 `MiteSh` is: